logikum/md-web-site/contents/en/histories/henry-v.md

 Henry woos the French Princess Katherine and their marriage links England and France.

-#### Dramatis personae
+>   #### Characters

-KING HENRY, the Fifth.
+>   King Henry, the Fifth

-DUKE OF GLOUCESTER
+    Duke of Gloucester,

-DUKE OF BEDFORD, brothers to the King.
+    Duke of Bedford, _brothers to the king_

-DUKE OF EXETER, uncle to the King.
+    Duke of Exeter, _uncle to the king_

-DUKE OF YORK, cousin to the King.
+    Duke of York, _cousin to the king_

-EARL OF SALISBURY
+    Earl of Salisbury

-EARL OF WESTMORELAND
+    Earl of Westmoreland

-EARL OF WARWICK
+    Earl of Warwick

-BISHOP OF CANTERBURY
+    Bishop of Canterbury

-BISHOP OF ELY
+    Bishop of Ely

-EARL OF CAMBRIDGE
+    Earl of Cambridge

-LORD SCROOP
+    Lord Scroop

-SIR THOMAS GREY
+    Sir Thomas Grey

-SIR THOMAS ERPINGHAM
+    Sir Thomas Erpingham

-GOWER,
+    Gower,
-FLUELLEN,
+    Fluellen,
-MACMORRIS,
+    Macmorris,
-JAMY, officers in King Henry’s army.
+    Jamy, _officers in King Henry’s army_

-BATES,
+    Bates,
-COURT,
+    Court,
-WILLIAMS, soldiers in the same.
+    Williams, _soldiers in the same_

-PISTOL
+    Pistol

-NYM
+    Nym

-BARDOLPH
+    Bardolph
     Boy

-A herald.
+    A herald

-CHARLES the Sixth, King of France.
+    Charles the Sixth, _king of France_

-LEWIS, the Dauphin.
+    Lewis, _the Dauphin_

-DUKE OF BURGUNDY
+    Duke of Burgundy
-DUKE OF ORLEANS
+    Duke of Orleans
-DUKE OF BOURBON
+    Duke of Bourbon

-The Constable of France.
+    The Constable of France

-RAMBURES,
+    Rambures,
-GRANDPRE, French Lords.
+    Grandpre, _French lords_

-GOVERNOR, of Harfleur.
+    Governor of Harfleur

-MONTJOY, a French herald.
+    Montjoy, _a French herald_

-Ambassadors to the King of England.
+    Ambassadors to the king of England

-ISABEL, Queen of France.
+    Isabel, _queen of France_

-KATHARINE, daughter to Charles and Isabel.
+    Katharine, _daughter to Charles and Isabel_

-ALICE, a lady attending on her.
+    Alice, _a lady attending on her_

-Hostess of a tavern in Eastcheap formerly Mistress Quickly, and now married to Pistol.
+>   _Hostess of a tavern in Eastcheap formerly Mistress Quickly, and now married to Pistol._

-Lords, Ladies, officers, soldiers, citizens, messengers, and attendants.
-Chorus.
+>   _Lords, Ladies, officers, soldiers, citizens, messengers, and attendants.
+Chorus._